kdsuneraavinash/theme_provider/README.md

 ### Passing Additional Options

 This can also be used to pass additional data associated with the theme.
 Use `options` to pass additional data that should be associated with the theme.
-eg: If font color on a specific button changes create a class to encapsulate the value.
+eg: If font color on a specific button changes according to the current theme, create a class to encapsulate the value.

 ```dart
   class ThemeOptions{